reglag/reglag-site/about/index.md

-# About RegLag
+## About RegLag

-RegLag is a daily financial regulatory briefing written to be read quickly, with structured interpretation and forward-looking context, but without advocacy or recommendations.
+RegLag is a daily financial regulatory briefing that provides source-based interpretation of regulatory, policy, and market-structure developments as they operate in practice.
+It is designed to make evolving institutional and regulatory signals legible without reacting to headlines or market noise.

-Each edition summarizes notable developments across financial regulation, market structure, and adjacent policy areas that may affect financial institutions, markets, and regulated activity.
-The focus is on clarity, discipline, and source-based analysis.

-RegLag publishes a daily financial regulatory briefing during the week and longer-form weekend deep dives that examine specific enforcement regimes, market structure mechanisms, and regulatory transmission channels.
-Daily briefings focus on situational awareness.
-Weekend deep dives focus on explanation, pattern detection, and forward-looking questions.

-The name RegLag reflects a simple reality: regulatory decisions, disclosures, and enforcement actions often affect markets and institutions with a delay.
-RegLag focuses on understanding that gap—between policy action and real-world impact.

-We are an independent publication and not affiliated with, sponsored by, or acting on behalf of any financial institution, regulator, or market participant.
+RegLag focuses on how regulatory and policy signals accumulate into real-world constraints — including liquidity, balance-sheet capacity, and operational execution — rather than forecasting outcomes or offering recommendations.

+The briefing emphasizes primary sources, structural context, and continuity of judgment.
+Coverage prioritizes how rules, supervision, and enforcement function under real-world conditions, particularly during periods of institutional stress, adaptation, or credibility drift.

+RegLag is intended for professionals and readers seeking disciplined interpretive context around financial regulation and policy developments, not tactical commentary or opinion.

-## What RegLag is not
+### What RegLag is not

-RegLag is not legal, financial, or compliance advice.
-It does not interpret obligations, recommend actions, or substitute for professional judgment or counsel.
+- RegLag is not legal, financial, or compliance advice.
+- It does not interpret obligations, recommend actions, or substitute for professional judgment.

-RegLag is not a monitoring tool, alerting system, or automated compliance product.
-It does not claim completeness or real-time coverage.
+- RegLag is not a monitoring or alerting service.
+- RegLag is not market commentary or headline analysis; it prioritizes structure over immediacy.

-RegLag is not a marketing publication.
-It does not promote products, services, or affiliations, and it does not publish sponsored content.
+- RegLag does not publish sponsored or promotional content.

-RegLag is an informational publication only.
+RegLag is an informational publication intended for context and interpretation, not professional advice or decision support.